-- 1. Subject to Regulation 10 concerning preference and priority among applicants, the Commission shall examine applications in the order in which they are received by the Secretary-General and shall assess applications in accordance with this Regulation and against the criteria contained in Regulation 13, in order to make a report and [submit appropriate] recommendations to the Council whether the Plan of Work under application should be approved, or disapproved, pursuant to Regulation 15. - 1. bis Subject to paragraph 1 ter. and to Regulation 11(4), tThe Commission shall commence the consideration of an application at its next meeting after its receipt of the application within 30 Days of its receipt of the application provided that the notifications and information pursuant to Regulation 11(1)-(2 ter) have been circulated at least [30] [90] Days prior to the commencement of that meeting of the Commission.]
+1. Subject to Regulation 10 concerning preference and priority among applicants, the Commission shall examine applications in the order in which they are received by the Secretary-General and shall assess applications in accordance with this Regulation and against the criteria contained in Regulation 13, in order to make a report and submit appropriate recommendations to the Council whether the Plan of Work under application should be approved, or disapproved, pursuant to Regulation 15.

+1. bis Subject to paragraph 1 ter. and to Regulation 11(4), tThe Commission shall commence the consideration of an application at its next meeting after its receipt of the application the terminal formation that the the terminal te notifications and information pursuant to Regulation 11(1)-(2 ter) have been circulated at least [30] [90] Days prior to the commencement of that meeting of the Commission.]
 [The Commission may extend consideration of the application to its next meeting if necessary.]